edgeware-anon/edgedaily/src/workingGroups/edgeware-agency.md

 tags: ["wg"]
 ---

-edgeware agency is a a working group that has been focused on branding, messaging, and communications for the edgeware community.
+edgeware agency is a working group that has been focused on branding, messaging, and communications for the edgeware community.

 formerly the "brand working group"